Lab 1 (due 1/10), 11:59pm

 Please submit write-ups as plain text files.
 (In future labs,

-that will help me run example sentences through your grammar.
-It also
+that will help me run example sentences through your grammar.)

 Your write up should include: